CExA-project/dynk/README.md

 }
 ```

-Note the use of a templated lambda, which is only available with C++20, that contains the parallel block and the data preparation.
+Note that the Kokkos kernel is supplied as a functor now.
-By default, the CMake configuration sets the language standard accordingly, which can be disabled with the CMake option `DYNK_ENABLE_WRAPPER`.
+This works with NVCC.

-Note that the Kokkos kernel is supplied as a functor.
+As using a functor is cumbersome another approach is possible.

-Due to Cuda limitations, as of Cuda 12.5, it is not possible to define an extended lambda (i.e. a lambda with attributes `__host__ __device__`) within a generic lambda (i.e. a templated lambda).
+#### Wrapper function approach

-As using a functor is cumbersome, it's possible to instead define the parallel block and the data preparation in a templated free function, where the Kokkos kernel is supplied as a regular lambda:
+It is possible to define the parallel block and the data management in a templated free function, where the Kokkos kernel is supplied as a regular lambda:

 ```cpp
 #include "dynk/wrapper.hpp"